Frequently Asked Questions

 The face-to-face and the online curriculum are identical.
 The major difference is that the campus program is designed for full-time students only and can be completed in two years.
 The online program is designed for part-time students only and can be completed in three years.
 Learn more about the Masters in Counseling online program.

-Do You Allow Persons to Attend the Reynolda Campus Counseling or Human Services Programs on a Part-time Basis?
+Do You Allow Students to Attend the Reynolda Campus Counseling Program on a Part-time Basis?

 When and Where are Classes Held?
 Any Night or Weekend Classes?
 Any Classes Offered On-line?